takluyver/weatbag/README.rst

 Written by Everyone Altogether, The Big Adventure Game

-To play, run ``python3 start.py``.
+To play, run ``python3 play-weatbag``.
 Move around with commands like 'go s'.